Free Derry: IRA resurgence

 The Irish Republican Army (IRA) had been inactive militarily since the end of the Border Campaign in 1962.
 It was low in both personnel and equipment—Chief of Staff Cathal Goulding told Seán Keenan and Paddy Doherty in August 1969 that he "couldn't defend the Bogside.
 I haven't the men nor the guns to do it."
 During the 1960s the leadership of the republican movement had moved to the left.
 Its focus was on class struggle and its aim was to unite the Irish nationalist and unionist working classes to overthrow capitalism, both British and Irish.
 Republican Clubs were formed in Northern Ireland, where Sinn Féin was proscribed.
-These clubs were involved in the formation of NICRA in 1967.
+These clubs were involved in the formation of the Northern Ireland Civil Rights Association (NICRA) in 1967.
 In Derry, the James Connolly Republican Club worked closely with Labour Party radicals, with whom they set up the Derry Housing Action Committee and Derry Unemployed Action Committee.
 The Derry Citizens' Defence Association was formed initially by republicans, who then invited other nationalists to join.
 Although there were tensions between the younger leaders like Johnnie White and the older, traditional republicans such as Seán Keenan, both sides saw the unrest of 1968–69 as a chance to advance republican aims, and the two shared the platform at the Easter Rising commemoration in April 1969.

 The events of August 1969 in Derry, and more particularly in Belfast where the IRA was unable to prevent loss of life or protect families burned out of their homes, brought to a head the divisions that had already appeared within the movement between the radicals and the traditionalists, and led to a split in December 1969 into the Official IRA and the Provisional IRA.
 Initially, both armies organised for defensive purposes only, although the Provisionals were planning towards an offensive campaign.
 In Derry there was far less hostility between the two organisations than elsewhere and householders commonly paid subscriptions to both.
 When rioters were arrested after the Officials' Easter parade in March 1970, Officials and Provisionals picketed their trial together.
 At the start the Officials attracted most of the younger members.
 Martin McGuinness, who in August 1969 had helped defend the barricades, initially joined the Officials, but a few months later left to join the Provisionals.